MohamedRagabAbbas/Cell-Detection-Computer-Vision./README.md

         ```bash
         python YOLODLModel.py
         ```
-    - The script will start training the YOLOv5 model on custom data.
+    - The script will start training the YOLOv5 model on custom data we provided.
 It will generate output files and folders based on specified parameters.

 2. **Evaluation and Cell Detection**:
     - After training, for model evaluation and cell detection, use the provided code snippet in a Python environment or Jupyter Notebook: